POWER PURCHASE AGREEMENTS

 Course Faculty - Paul Olson

-Paul is an experienced financial modeller with broad experience in the related analysis of commercial contracts and structures for major projects.
-Following an initial career in aerospace market forecasting for Asia he became a business analyst at Rolls-Royce Power Ventures (RRPV) responsible for producing financial models and investment analysis for project finance and equity funded power projects.
+He has a broad experience in the analysis of commercial contracts and structures for major projects and is an experienced financial modeller.
+Following an initial career in aerospace market forecasting for Asia he became a business analyst at Rolls-Royce Power Ventures (RRPV) responsible for producing financial models and investment/contractual analysis for project finance and equity funded power projects.
+For the last ten years he has advised a number of companies on the development and procurement of power projects and on the structuring of the supporting contracts.

 - Several wind power projects in the Europe